ebolar/TimeBox/README.md

  - Contain a link to the strategy item which provides structure for the Time Box.
  - Can add tasks and activities when it goes into the ToDo list.
 Breakdown the features (or "stories" or .) into discrete units of work

+ Work tracker
+ - What did you do?
+ - Use the ToDo list to create a 'Bundy clock' that can keep you focussed, and also track your time.
+ - Extract from this to create daily timesheets.